-The ProForm Pro 9000 treadmill is ProForm's top flight model in the company's Pro Series highlighting commercial grade features, plenty of power and extras you usually find only on top of the line treadmills by brands like Landice and Life Fitness.
+The ProForm Pro 9000 treadmill is the company's top of the line Pro Series model, with commercial grade features, plenty of power and extras you usually only find on high-end machines.

-The next step up from the Pro 7000, the ProForm Pro 9000 treadmill adds a few more workouts for a total of 38 and includes some iFit demos users can try out before investing in the iFit system.
-The 10", full-color monitor is top notch for everything from tracking your progress to surfing the web.
+The next step up from the Pro 5000, the 9000 treadmill adds a few more workouts for a total of 40, large deck and a very powerful, yet quiet motor.
+The 10", full-color Smart HD touch screen monitor is top notch for everything from tracking your progress to surfing the web.

-The Pro 9000 is ProForm's most feature-packed treadmill and reviewers are nearly unanimous in their praise of the impressive selection of 38 pre-set workouts, which include calorie burning programs, intensity programs, speed training and incline/decline workouts.
+The Pro 9000 is ProForm's most feature-packed treadmill and reviewers are nearly unanimous in their praise of the impressive selection of 40 pre-set workouts, which include calorie burning programs, intensity programs, speed training and incline/decline workouts.

 Many reviews also noticed that the Pro Shox cushioning system seemed to genuinely reduce impact on the joints, which should be expected at this price point.

-The majority of ProForm Pro 9000 treadmill reviews mentioned the powerful, 4.25 hp commercial grade motor.
+The majority of ProForm Pro 9000 treadmill reviews mentioned the powerful, 4.25 HP commercial grade motor.
 Users say it's incredibly quiet and gives an incredibly smooth performance whether you're taking a simple stroll or pushing the envelope at up to 12 miles per hour.

-Another option is the entry level PRO 2000, although that one doesn't come with a web enabled touch screen, so you'll have to use your tablet for the internet and Google maps there.
+Another option is the entry level Pro 2000, although that one doesn't come with a web enabled touch screen, so you'll have to use your tablet for the internet and Google maps there.

 Every part of the ProForm Pro 9000 treadmill says quality and durability.
 ProForm is part of ICON Fitness and it shows in the dedication to using superior quality engineering and mechanisms.

-While listing at $3,499, it's usually on sale for $1,999, kicking it up to the luxury level.
+While listing at $2,999, it's usually on sale for $1,999, kicking it up to the luxury level.
 It costs about $500 more than the ProForm 5000, but it does have the bigger screen and stronger motor.